 People invited to an appointment at an assessment centre are not permitted to use public transport to prevent the spread of the virus.
 This will of course be challenging for those without cars.
 Ambulances have met this need so far, and the Scottish Government is in discussion with the taxi industry and car hire firms to seek additional support for transporting people to assessment centres.

 There are constraints on the availability of a number of ICU critical care medicines due to global demand increases, and the Department of Health and Social Care is working with the pharmaceutical industry to make sure supplies are available across the UK.
+ICU provision in Scotland is being quadrupled to over 700.

-Testing at the moment is only for people who have symptoms, though in the longer term the Scottish Government is looking at the possibility of antibody tests which may tell us who has already had the virus.
+In the longer term the Scottish Government is looking at the possibility of antibody tests which may tell us who has already had the virus.

 By far, the best way to support the NHS during this crisis is to stay at home as much as possible, as per the following advice: